Jurgen212/Jurgen212/README.md

 - Currently a student in systems engineering
-- I am currently improving my skills in web development
+- Currently improving my skills in web development
-- I have also handled Java to solve different logical problems
 - How to reach me: jurgensanclemente@gmail.com